Swiss-Library-Service-Platform/almapiwrapper/docs/getstarted.rst

     }

 The API keys are grouped by IZ.
-Env can be either "p" for production or "S" for sandbox.
+Env can be either "P" for production or "S" for sandbox.
 Permissions are either "RW" (read and write) or "R" (read).
 This file can be stored anyway on the machine.